-On 2 July 2010 the Company entered into an agreement with the European Investment Bank ("EIB"), under which the EIB will provide the Company with a £119m loan facility.
-As at the date of these accounts no drawings had been made under that facility.
+On 2 July 2010 the Company entered into an agreement with the European Investment Bank ("EIB"), under which the EIB will provide the Company with a £151m loan facility.
+As at the date of these accounts the Company had issued a Disbursement Request for entire amount.
+Funds from the drawdown are expected on or around the 20 July 2010 and will be used to repay existing borrowings.